nkkav/permgen/README.rst

   This is the default generator.

 **-p**
-  Use algorithm P (plain changes method)
+  Use algorithm P (plain changes method).

 **-c**
   Use algorithm C (permutation generation by cyclic shifts).